Coordinate System and Shapes

 Nevertheless, there is a catch here.
 The graph paper from eighth grade ("Cartesian coordinate system") placed (0,0) in the center with the y-axis pointing up and the x-axis pointing to the right (in the positive direction, negative down and to the left).
 The coordinate system for pixels in a computer window, however, is reversed along the y-axis.
 (0,0) can be found at the top left with the positive direction to the right horizontally and down vertically.

-The vast majority of the programming examples you'll see with p5 are visual in nature.
+The vast majority of p5 programming examples are visual in nature.
 These examples, at their core, involve drawing shapes and setting pixels.
 Let's begin by looking at four primitive shapes.

 For each shape, we will ask ourselves what information is required to specify the location and size (and later color) of that shape and learn how p5 expects to receive that information.
-In each of the diagrams below, we'll assume a window with a width of 10 pixels and height of 10 pixels.
-This isn't particularly realistic since when you really start coding you will most likely work with much larger windows (10x10 pixels is barely a few millimeters of screen space.)
-Nevertheless for demonstration purposes, it is nice to work with smaller numbers in order to present the pixels as they might appear on graph paper (for now) to better illustrate the inner workings of each line of code.
+In each of the diagrams below, we'll assume a window with a width of 100 pixels and height of 100 pixels.

 A point() is the easiest of the shapes and a good place to start.
 To draw a point, we only need an x and y coordinate.